refi64/lollypop-viperfx/README.md

 TODO:
 - Gapless playback
 - Extract covers from files (is mutagen able?)
-- Add an gsetting option to add more music path
 - Missing covers in notify-osd
 - Drag & Drop in playlist popup (help really welcome)